gpk1983/2024-Fricatives-MATLAB-code/README.md

 ### MATLAB source code

 The current script runs analyses on the intervocalic fricative /s/.
 In order to run the code you need a folder similar to the one provided (`SAMPLES`) that includes pairs of .WAV recordings and .TextGrid files that contain Praat-based annotations.
+This code has been tested on MATLAB 2018a.

 Annotation labels
 Fricative /s/: s_c